grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 Percy nodded.

-"But..." the old lady continued, "to be transparent, I did receive a note that you might be a good fit for this particular work.
-So you see, it's not exactly coincidence that I found you in here."
+"To be transparent" the old lady continued, "I did receive a note that you might be a good fit for this particular work.
+It's not exactly coincidence that I found you in here."

 Percy put a couple of things together and realized the dock boss must have sent word to this lady.
 An awfully nice gesture --- if they weren't setting Percy up.
 She wondered what she had done to deserve a kind move from the dock boss.
 "Thanks for the transparency.
-I don't like the suggestion of a benign universe that coincidence suggests."
+I don't like the suggestion of a benign universe that coincidence would have suggested."

 "Ah," said the lady, "yes, it's easier to believe the plot and the happenings are motivated by someone's will, eh?
 That it isn't all just random chaos, and the coin-toss sometimes comes up in your favor?"